zutter6/myself/README.md

 # Gemini CLI to API Proxy

-A proxy server that converts Google's Gemini CLI authentication to standard API format, allowing you to use Gemini models with any OpenAI-compatible client.
+A proxy server that converts Google's Gemini CLI authentication to standard API format, allowing you to use Gemini models with any Gemini API client.

 ## Features